sjmaharjan/emotion_flow/README.md

 ---

 * code
-    * EmotionFlow.ipynb:  loads the model and predicts on the test data with analysis
+    * EmotionFlow.ipynb:  loads the model and predicts on the test data, and also performs analysis

 * data
-    * data_1000 :  book corpus with all book truncated to first 1K sentences
+    * data_1000 :  book corpus with all books truncated to first 1K sentences
     * data_all : book corpus with all book content
     * books_meta_info.tsv : tsv file with split, genre, class label information for all books